As of 14 April we will operate under COVID-19 Orange setting.

 For official information visit the Government COVID-19 website.

-There is usually a $5 handling fee.
+There is a cost to you for our recycling services.
 Many items have low scrap value and also require processing for achieving a good environmental outcome.

 Bulk lots of antistatic bags, motherboard boxes, and HDD storage receptacles.